 What should entrepreneurs be looking at when deciding where to start a company?
 If you are putting together a startup or expanding an existing one into more territories this is an essential question to examine.
 Many factors contribute and enhance the possibilities of being able to grow and thrive.
 Missing any one of them could shut you down before you start.
-Having been a leading provider of financial consulting to many rising stars we are familiar with what goes into the deliberation.
+Having been a leading financial services firm to many rising stars we are familiar with what goes into the deliberation.
 Here are some key starting points as you evaluate areas and think about where to begin your next phase.

 Part of what shapes the success of any startup is the talent pool available.
 This is especially important for any tech focused firm, such as those concentrated on SAAS or similar developments.
 You will want to make sure that the colleges in the area you choose have strong science and tech departments.
 Having a history of generating founders previously helps, both in term of a track record for the area as well as possible synergy down the line when it comes time for hiring, or possibly for partnering on projects.